 The mathematics building is adjacent to the University Library.
 The library's mathematics and statistics collections are extensive and are constantly being improved.
 Additionally, the library collection is accessible from the mathematics building via the campus network.
 Also, a modest library is maintained within the Department.

 The Robert W. Yeagy Colloquium Series brings outstanding mathematicians from across the country and from within our own department to speak on topics of interest to the mathematics and statistics community.

 A number of graduate assistantships are awarded each year by the Department.
 All graduate assistants are provided with carpeted, semi-private offices having phones and networked computer.

 Graduate teaching assistants are granted faculty parking privileges and a large degree of teaching autonomy.
 They have complete responsibility for two sections of an undergraduate math course.
 Graduate assistants who do not teach perform other duties at the rate of 20 hours per week.
 These duties include grading for faculty, serving in department computer labs, assisting with a professor's classes, or serving as a research assistant for a professor.

-Our faculty's fields of interest include abstract algebra, analysis, applied mathematics, combinatorial analysis, cryptography, functional analysis, graph theory, mathematical statistics, mathematics teaching, numerical analysis, partial differential equations, statistics, topological algebra, and topology.
+Our faculty's fields of interest include abstract algebra, algebraic topology, analysis, applied mathematics, combinatorial analysis, cryptography, functional analysis, graph theory, mathematical statistics, mathematics teaching, numerical analysis, partial differential equations, statistics, and topology.